Nuitka/Nuitka-website/doc/user-documentation/user-manual.rst

 The ``co_code`` attribute of code objects
 =========================================

-The code objects are empty for native compiled functions.
+The code objects are empty for compiled functions.
 There is no bytecode with Nuitka's compiled function objects, so there is no way to provide it.

 PDB
 ===